hcilab/wams/DESIGN.md

 9. If a WAMS layout handler has been registered with the server, it is called for the new view.
 The connection is established, and normal operation proceeds.
+   - Note that the other views must be informed of the new view _before_ the layout handler is called.
+Otherwise they will not be able to appropriately respond to the "update" message that arrives from the handler.